APPLICATION

 Sugar type

-Plain sugar – of different size particle sizes – or special sugar mixes are available
+Plain sugar – of different size particle sizes – or unique sugar mixes are available.

 Design and operation